Il sole esiste per tutti

-"Il sole esiste per tutti" is a song by Italian singer-songwriter Tiziano Ferro.
+"Il sole esiste per tutti" ("The Sun Exists for Everyone") is a song by Italian singer-songwriter Tiziano Ferro.
 It was released on 11 September 2009 as the fourth single from his fourth studio album Alla mia età.

 Spanish version

 The song was translated into Spanish with the title "El sol existe para todos", which appeared in the Spanish version of the Alla mia età album.

 Music video

 The music video's footage was taken from two of Ferro's concerts held in Rome at the Stadio Olimpico on 24 and 25 June 2009.

 In the video, Ferro is seen strolling through the corridors of the 'Stadio Olimpico' with his headphones on and then goes towards the stage to start the show.

 Ferro is then seen performing the song in front of thousands of fans.